Bacliff, Texas: Economy

 Bacliff, like San Leon, and Bayview, originated as a fishing community.
 In 2012 T.J.
 Aulds of the Galveston County Daily News stated that much of the area's economic influence moved to the corridor along Texas State Highway 146, and that the economy adjusted with the growth of retail food service outlets and bars.
 Like San Leon and Bayview, many residents in Bacliff commute to work in Houston.

-Bacliff CDP had 3,147 employed civilians as of the 2000 Census, including 1,360 females.
-Of the civilian workers, 2,435 (77.4%) were private for profit wage and salary workers.
-Of them 56 (1.8% of the total Bacliff CDP civilian workforce) were employees of their own corporations, 82 (2.6%) were private non-profit wage and salary workers, 151 (4.8%) worked for local governments, 144 (4.6%) were state government workers, 53 (1.7%) were federal workers, 268 (9.3%) were self-employed, and 14 of them (less than 1% of the total Bacliff CDP workforce) worked in agriculture, forestry, fishing, or hunting.
-14 (Less than 1%) were unpaid family workers.